-Dr. Jen Trachtenberg, nationally renowned parenting expert, and board-certified pediatrician, gives her top advice on how to help keep screens from hurting your child’s eyesight in our device-filled world.
+Dr. Jen Trachtenberg, renowned parenting expert and board-certified US pediatrician, gives her top advice on how to help keep screens from hurting your child’s eyesight in our device-filled world.

 This makes sense considering how much time kids spend behind screens today.
 As a pediatrician and a mom for over two decades, I have witnessed the daily use of digital devices for children of all ages increase exponentially – from watching movies and TV shows – to playing games, chatting, and even as an educational tool in schools.
 And parents increasingly use them for “sharenting”, to provide all types of screen use to keep their child quiet when out to dinner, to soothe when upset, and sometimes as a reward for good behavior.
 In short, screen time is ubiquitous, portable, and easily accessible at home, at school, and while on the go.